menu

 How Integrity and Leadership Build a Lasting Legacy

 This personal work has a ripple effect.
-When you live by a clear code, you become a different kind of leader.
-It does not matter if you’re a CEO, a parent, or a team member; integrity and leadership are inseparable.
+When you live by a clear code, you become a different kind of leader — whether you’re a CEO, a parent, or a teammate.
+Integrity and leadership aren’t separate qualities.
+They’re the same quality operating at different scales.

 A leader with a strong moral code is trustworthy.
-People know what to expect from you, and they know you will not sacrifice them for personal gain.
-As research shows, a leader who can be trusted can build amazing things because people will follow them through hardship and uncertainty.
+People know what to expect.
+They know you won’t sacrifice them for personal gain.
+That trust is a foundation on which remarkable things get built — because people will follow someone they trust through hardship and uncertainty in ways they never would for someone they merely respect.

 Conclusion